Search waiting | Matsusada Precision

 Gamma ray Gamma rays, a type of radiation, are electromagnetic waves emitted from transitions in atomic nuclei.

-Incidentally, X-rays are electromagnetic waves produced by transitions of orbital electrons in atoms, and are distinguished from gamma rays and X-rays according to where they are produced.
+Incidentally, X-rays are electromagnetic waves produced by transitions of orbital electrons in atoms, and are distinguished from gamma rays by their origin (atomic electron shells vs. atomic nuclei), though their energy ranges can overlap.

 Neutron Neutrons are uncharged particles that make up the nucleus of an atom.
 The nucleus is composed of neutrons and protons, which are collectively called nucleons.
 Free neutrons decay to protons by beta decay with an average lifetime of about 15 minutes.